jonasjahnsson/jonasjahnsson/content/posts/contact/index.md

 summary = "Find me	─=≡Σ((( つ◕ل͜◕)つ <!--more-->"
 +++

-The good news is that i'm pretty much availible anywhere.
+The good news is that I'm pretty much available anywhere.
 If you want to challenge me to a 1-1 CS2 duel please use Discord λ

 ## [Telegram](https://www.t.me/skinnyjesus)